Does Your Canadian Business Have Customers in the United States?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 So, maybe you knew that.
 But did you know THIS?

 There is another way Canadian businesses can improve their bottom line.
 Now you can send your US-destined invoices directly to a United States postal facility and completely bypass the borders.
 Don’t believe it?
 It’s really quite simple.

 There are no borders when you mail through the internet.
 And DocuSend does just that.

 The average published mail delivery time from Canada to the US is 4 to 6 days.
 But all mail originating outside the United States to be delivered inside US territory is subject to examination by US Customs and Border Protection (CBP) before it even gets to a USPS sorting facility.
 And as we all know, complications occur at international borders that can delay mail delivery as much as 2 to 3 weeks.
-DocuSend’s print-to-mail web-based service delivers your invoices to a USPS facility by the next business day, and they are generally in your customers’ hands in 1 to 3 days after that.
+DocuSend’s print-to-mail web-based service delivers your invoices to a USPS facility, and they are generally in your customers’ hands in 1 to 3 days after that.

 If you’re thinking it’ll cost more, you’d be wrong…

 How much can Canadian businesses save with DocuSend?